 Deferred income tax assets and liabilities are measured at the tax rates that are expected to apply to the year when the asset is realized or the liability is settled, based on tax rates (and tax laws) that have been approved at the reporting date.

 9. INSURANCE RECEIVABLES

 Insurance receivables are initially measured at cost.
-All past due insurance receivables are impaired - the value of impairment is determined on the basis of the age structure of receivables.
-Insurance receivables are derecognized when the derecognition criteria for financial assets have been met.
+All past due insurance receivables are impaired.